talmeym/regurgitator-all/README.md

 </rg:regurgitator-configuration>
 ```

-as is hopefully apparent, the above example implements the rules of the well-known game - rock-paper-scissors
+the above example implements the rules of the well-known game - rock-paper-scissors

 ### example java code